jakekinchen/spatialGallery/Genie/README.md

 6. type `genie start` to start the assistant

+7. type `genie link code` to make the code available to the assistant

-7. type `genie help` to see a list of available commands
+8. type `genie help` to see a list of available commands

 ```